-Please note we do not enter into a subletting agreement where the property is used as an HMO.
-(An entire house or flat, which is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet.)
+We do not enter into a subletting agreement where the property is used as an HMO (an entire house or flat, which is let to 3 or more tenants who form 2 or more households and who share a kitchen, bathroom or toilet)

-- You must complete a 'Notification of letting or correspondence address' form and submit it with a £32 registration fee - see downloads below.
+- you must complete a notification of letting or correspondence address form and submit it with a £50 registration fee - see downloads below

 We will inform the building insurers that we have received notification of the letting.
 This is a condition of the policy.
 Failure to notify us may result in claims being refused.